Skip to content

 2. Aly, S. M. (2014).
 Role of intermittent fasting on improving health and reducing diseases.
 International journal of health sciences, 8(3).

 3. Tinsley, G. M., & La Bounty, P. M. (2015).
 Effects of intermittent fasting on body composition and clinical health markers in humans.
-Nutrition reviews, 73(10), 661-674.
+Nutrition Reviews, 73(10), 661-674.

 4. Wegman, M. P., Guo, M. H., Bennion, D. M., Shankar, M. N., Chrzanowski, S. M., Goldberg, L. A., … & Anton, S. D. (2015).
-Practicality of intermittent fasting in humans and its effect on oxidative stress and genes related to aging and metabolism.
-Rejuvenation research, 18(2), 162-172.
+The practicality of intermittent fasting in humans and its effect on oxidative stress and genes related to aging and metabolism.
+Rejuvenation Research, 18(2), 162-172.

 5. Banderet, L. E., & Lieberman, H. R. (1989).
 Treatment with tyrosine, a neurotransmitter precursor, reduces environmental stress in humans.
-Brain research bulletin, 22(4), 759-762.
+Brain Research Bulletin, 22(4), 759-762.

 6. Ishikawa, M., Otaka, M., Huang, Y. H., Neumann, P. A., Winters, B. D., Grace, A. A., … & Dong, Y. (2013).
 Dopamine triggers heterosynaptic plasticity.
 Journal of Neuroscience, 33(16), 6759-6765.